 By Marta Koblańska, January 26/2025, 14:30, Photo: Leomar Lunkes, Pixabay

-Today we celebrate the Day of Transplantation.
-It is, so far, the most modern way to save life when you need an other human support.
-This can come from your closest family, alive person who want to share with you a portion of its body or a donor who lost life autonomously.
+The Day of Transplantation is celebrated in Poland on January 26.
+Transplantation represents, so far, the most modern way to save life when you need another human’s support.
+This can come from the closest family, a living person who wants to share a portion of the body, or a donor who lost his or her life autonomously.

-Poland is at the top of bone marrow transplants after having strongly increased the number of potential donors.
-This we owe to Doda, Polish singer, who was shouting loudly to save life of a guy called Negral some time ago.
-By the way, Doda saved life of many Poles as in response to her appeal thousands run to register in the bone marrow bank becoming donors.
-Hematology branch is the most strict in terms of antiseptic and sanitary rules to secure accepting a transplant.
+Poland is at the top of bone marrow transplants, after having strongly increased the number of potential donors.
+This we owe to Doda, a Polish singer, who was shouting to save the life of a guy called Negral some time ago.
+By the way, Doda saved life of many Poles as in response to her appeal, thousands ran to register in the bone marrow bank, becoming donors.
+The Hematology branch is the most strict in terms of antiseptic and sanitary rules to secure acceptance of a transplant.
 It also requires highly-skilled personnel.
-Polish pioneer in bone marrow transplantation is prof. Wiesław Jędrzejczak who performed it in 1984.
-In 2025 the Great Orchestry of Christmas Charity (WOŚP) wants to support children with blood cancer whose number is increasing.
+Polish pioneer in bone marrow transplantation is Prof. Wiesław Jędrzejczak, who performed it in 1984.
+In 2025, the Great Orchestra of Christmas Charity (WOŚP) wants to support children with blood cancer, whose number is increasing.

-The recent success in Poland is transplantation of hearts for young people in line with incredible skills of prof. Mariusz Kuśmierczyk of Warsaw Medical Centre.
-Huge achievement is the reactivation of liver sharing program from alive donors what contributed substantially to an increase in the number of surgeries.
-This we owe to prof. Michał Grąt of Warsaw Medical Centre.
-Liver is seen as the most difficult organ to transplant due to the number of needed vascular anastomosis.
-But guru of Polish transplantology is prof. Wojciech Rowiński whose enormous efforts smoothen tensions between catholic ortodox message and medical evidence-based knowledge.
+The recent success in Poland is the transplantation of hearts for young people in line with the incredible skills of Prof. Mariusz Kuśmierczyk of Warsaw Medical Centre.
+A huge achievement is the reactivation of the liver sharing program from live donors, which contributed substantially to an increase in the number of surgeries.
+This we owe to Prof. Michał Grąt of Warsaw Medical Centre.
+The liver is seen as the most difficult organ to transplant due to the number of needed vascular anastomoses.
+But the guru of Polish transplantology remains Prof. Wojciech Rowiński, whose enormous efforts smooth tensions between catholic ortodox message and medical evidence-based knowledge.

 Leave a Reply